gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-01-10-understanding-key-hyperparameters-when-fine-tuning-an-llm.md

 - **Learning Rate Schedules:
     Implementing a learning rate schedule—such as starting with a warm-up phase followed by linear decay—can further enhance training stability.
 The warm-up phase helps the model begin training gently, while decay ensures the learning rate decreases as the model converges.

+> For a deep dive into loss functions, see [Choosing the Right Loss Function for your ML Problem]({% post_url /2025/2025-12-05-Choosing-the-Right-Loss-Function-for-your-ML-Problem %}).
+{: .prompt-tip }

+> For guidance on optimizers and learning rate schedules, see [Choosing the Right Optimizer for Your Deep Learning Problem]({% post_url /2025/2025-12-07-Choosing-the-Right-Optimizer-for-Your-Deep-Learning-Problem %}).
+{: .prompt-tip }

 # **Number of Epochs**

 Finding the optimal number of epochs is a balancing act: